begin-theadventure/lutris-scripts/lutris-scripts/Titanfall 2/Steam/EA App/Readme.md

     Add the game to favorites to make it easier to choose, play, agree to EULA, Steam will install the necessary stuff and after that the game should be ready to play!

-Another way is to use Bottles.
-Since I don't use it, this video may be helpful: [https://youtu.be/VqDgrHCPWG8?t=368](https://youtu.be/VqDgrHCPWG8?t=368)

 Have fun! :)